MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-update-nc-server-certificate.md

 ## Update the server certificate

-To update the server certificate, follow these steps
+To update the server certificate, follow these steps:

 1. If the certificate is self-signed, do the following: